Distributed-IoT-Software-Arch-Course/distributed-iot-software-arch-lectures/Lectures/3-HTTP-Protocol/3_http_protocol_and_rest.md

 <!-- omit in toc -->
-# Lecture 3 - The HTTP Protocol
+# Lecture 3 - The HTTP Protocol & RESTful Architectural Style

 <!-- omit in toc -->
 ## Lecture Information